Friedrich Freiherr Kress von Kressenstein: Early life

-Kress came from a patrician family in Nuremberg.
+Kress von Kressenstein came from a patrician family in Nuremberg.
 His father, Georg Kress von Kressenstein (1840–1911), was a high court judge.
 Kress von Kressenstein joined the Bavarian army as an ensign in the artillery in 1888.
-He was appointed as Second Lieutenant on 6 March 1890.
+He was appointed as a second lieutenant on 6 March 1890.
 On 1 October 1895, he joined the Bavarian War Academy and graduated in September 1898.
 He continued his general staff education until 1914.
 With Otto Liman von Sanders, Kressenstein was sent to the Ottoman Empire and served as the commander of the Ottoman field artillery school.